Leroy Frederick Crouch (1936–1999)

 Restoration Ministries (Orange, California)

-Crouch is best known for Restoration Ministries in Orange, where the sanctuary décor reflected his Celtic/Culdean and Hebraic interests—ensigns of the tribes of Israel, Davidic and royal genealogical motifs, and the Declaration of Arbroath.
+Crouch is best known for Restoration Ministries in Orange, which was as much a church assembly as it was a teaching university.
+The sanctuary décor reflected his Celtic/Culdean and Hebraic interests—ensigns of the tribes of Israel, Davidic and royal genealogical motifs, and the Declaration of Arbroath.
 The church hosted conferences with visiting theologians, linguists, and health lecturers.
 Notable influences and visitors included E. Raymond Capt and advocates of traditional values and public policy (e.g., collaborations with America’s Promise Ministries and the Traditional Values Coalition).
 The ministry’s teaching program was extensive, preserved in a multi-hundred-item catalog of cassette and CD series.

 Teaching emphases and theology